aomlomics/tourmaline/README.md

 ### Why should I use Tourmaline?

-Tourmaline has many advantages over other analysis workflows:
+Tourmaline has several features that enhance usability and interoperability:

 * **Portability.** Native support for Linux and macOS in addition to Docker containers.
 * **QIIME 2.** The core commands of Tourmaline, including the [DADA2](https://benjjneb.github.io/dada2/index.html) package, are all commands of QIIME 2, one of the most popular amplicon sequence analysis software tools available.
 You can print all of the QIIME 2 and other shell commands of your workflow before or while running the workflow.